 Davy highlights €70m profit in sales pitch to potential suitors

-Seen & Heard: Landlords offering prospective tenants rents below monthly prices listed on official leases
+Seen & Heard: Landlords offering rents below monthly prices listed on official leases

 File photograph: Sasko Lazarov/RollingNews.ie

-Davy, the beleaguered stockbroking and wealth management firm, has highlighted that it made a €70 million profit last year in a sales pitch that is being circulated with potential suitors, according to the Business Post.
+Davy, the beleaguered stockbroking and wealth management firm, has highlighted that it made a €70 million profit last year, in a sales pitch being circulated to potential suitors, according to the Business Post.

 The paper reported that this would have delivered about €25 million of bonuses for management and staff, as the firm is known to pay out about 40 per cent of its profits in variable pay.